Follow these 7 steps to ensure your business qualifies for the ITC

 When you file your yearly federal tax return, you take a dollar-for-dollar credit for what your business would have otherwise owed in taxes.
-If you don’t have enough tax liability to claim the entire credit in one year, you can roll over the remaining credits into future years for as long as the ITC is in effect.
+If you don’t have enough tax liability to claim the entire credit in one year, you can roll over the remaining credits back one year or into future years.

-7. You must act quickly to claim the full 30%.
+7. You must act now to claim the full 30%.

 The ITC is currently 30% of your system cost.
 You must begin construction of your system by December 31, 2019 to qualify for the 30%.
 Beginning in 2020, the ITC will ramp down: